-NARA recently promulgated a new Strategic Plan for FY2014 - FY2018.
-This will necessitate that the Strategic IRM Plan undergo a significant revision in the second half of FY2014, in accordance with NARA's revised goals and objectives.
-The table below shows how NARA's current portfolio of IRM initiatives aligns with the initiatives described in the updated Strategic Plan.
+NARA recently promulgated a new Strategic Plan for Fiscal Year (FY) 2014 - FY2018.
+The table below shows how NARA's current portfolio of IRM initiatives aligns with the strategic business initiatives described in the Strategic Plan.

-IRM Activity Alignment to NARA Strategic Goals, Objectives, and Initiatives

-Goals, Objectives, Initiatives

-Supporting IRM Activities

-Goal 1: Make Access Happen

-• Objective 1: Make all records available to the public in digital form to ensure that anyone can explore, discover, and learn from NARA holdings
+Table 1-1.
+IRM Activity Alignment to NARA Strategic Goals,Objectives, and Initiatives Goals, Objectives, Initiatives Supporting IRM Activities Goal 1: Make Access Happen • Objective 1: Make all records available to the public in digital form to ensure that anyone can explore, discover, and learn from NARA holdings Initiative 1: Describe all holdings online to make them easy to use and provide archival context.
+National Archives Catalog (NAC) Description and Authority Services (DAS) Public Participation

-2 The Business Architecture is documented as part of the National Archives and Records Administration Enterprise Architecture.